Founded by Independent Pharmacists, Serving Independent Pharmacists

 Karina Paavola

-Karina’s career began as a national sales representative covering 25 states and supporting small local teams, colleges, and communities with their sports apparel needs after graduating from Linfield College.
-She graduated from Linfield in 2014 with a Major in Business Management while becoming a National Champion Softball Pitcher in 2011.
+After graduating from Linfield College in 2014, Karina began as a national sales representative covering 25 states and supporting small local teams, colleges, and communities with their sports apparel needs.
+She majored in Business Management and became a National Champion Softball Pitcher in 2011.

 Dave Ray